jmjchang7/changbots/README.md

 A similar process to the snake body generation was kept: for a randomly generated total number of links (**numLinks**), a random snake in the x-direction was generated:
 1. First link and joints are made (since they are both made using absolute positions)
 2. For every other link before the last: a joint + link pair is made (using relative positions)
-3. Last link is made
+3. The last link is made.
 This creates the spine of the snake, which can be seen extending in the x-axis of the figure above.

 ### Arms:
 For each cube in the "snake spine," a random number was generated (0, 1, or 2) for the number of arms attached to the spinal unit.
 Different cases are listed below:
 1. If 0 arms, a "pass" was implemented.
 2. If 1 arm, another variable, **y_dir** (random int 0 or 1) was used to make the randomized arm in the +y or -y direction of the spinal unit, as well as the joint connecting the new arm to its spinal unit.
 4. If 2 arms, randomized arms were made in both the +y and -y directions of the spinal unit, as well as their respective joints.
 As can be seen on Figure 1, the formation of 2 arms on a spinal unit showed pseudo-evolution to a **lizard-like creature**.

 ### Legs: